ZoomInfo Technologies (NASDAQ:ZI) Issues FY 2025 Earnings Guidance

-ZoomInfo Technologies (NASDAQ:ZI – Get Free Report) updated its FY 2025 earnings guidance on Tuesday.
-The company provided earnings per share guidance of 0.950-0.970 for the period, compared to the consensus earnings per share estimate of 0.920.
+ZoomInfo Technologies (NASDAQ:ZI – Get Free Report) issued an update on its FY 2025 earnings guidance on Tuesday morning.
+The company provided EPS guidance of 0.950-0.970 for the period, compared to the consensus EPS estimate of 0.920.
 The company issued revenue guidance of $1.2 billion-$1.2 billion, compared to the consensus revenue estimate of $1.2 billion.
 ZoomInfo Technologies also updated its FY 2025 guidance to 0.950-0.970 EPS.

 ZoomInfo Technologies Stock Performance

-ZoomInfo Technologies (NASDAQ:ZI – Get Free Report) last issued its quarterly earnings results on Tuesday, February 25th.
-The company reported $0.16 EPS for the quarter, missing analysts’ consensus estimates of $0.23 by ($0.07).
-The company had revenue of $309.10 million during the quarter, compared to analysts’ expectations of $297.64 million.
+ZoomInfo Technologies (NASDAQ:ZI – Get Free Report) last released its quarterly earnings results on Tuesday, February 25th.
+The company reported $0.16 EPS for the quarter, missing the consensus estimate of $0.23 by ($0.07).
+The firm had revenue of $309.10 million for the quarter, compared to the consensus estimate of $297.64 million.
 ZoomInfo Technologies had a return on equity of 12.05% and a net margin of 0.74%.
-On average, equities research analysts expect that ZoomInfo Technologies will post 0.59 earnings per share for the current fiscal year.
+As a group, sell-side analysts anticipate that ZoomInfo Technologies will post 0.59 EPS for the current year.

 Wall Street Analyst Weigh In

-In related news, CTO Ali Dasdan sold 4,898 shares of the firm’s stock in a transaction dated Tuesday, December 3rd.
-The stock was sold at an average price of $11.01, for a total transaction of $53,926.98.
-Following the completion of the sale, the chief technology officer now directly owns 118,659 shares of the company’s stock, valued at approximately $1,306,435.59.
-This trade represents a 3.96 % decrease in their position.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In other news, CTO Ali Dasdan sold 4,898 shares of the company’s stock in a transaction dated Tuesday, December 3rd.
+The stock was sold at an average price of $11.01, for a total value of $53,926.98.
+Following the transaction, the chief technology officer now owns 118,659 shares in the company, valued at $1,306,435.59.
+This represents a 3.96 % decrease in their position.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
 Also, Director David Randall Winn sold 290,541 shares of the company’s stock in a transaction dated Tuesday, December 3rd.
-The shares were sold at an average price of $11.06, for a total transaction of $3,213,383.46.
-Following the completion of the transaction, the director now directly owns 1,266,807 shares in the company, valued at $14,010,885.42.
-The trade was a 18.66 % decrease in their position.
+The shares were sold at an average price of $11.06, for a total value of $3,213,383.46.
+Following the completion of the transaction, the director now owns 1,266,807 shares in the company, valued at $14,010,885.42.
+This represents a 18.66 % decrease in their position.
 The disclosure for this sale can be found here.
 Insiders own 8.20% of the company’s stock.

 ZoomInfo Technologies Inc, together with its subsidiaries, provides go-to-market intelligence and engagement platform for sales and marketing teams in the United States and internationally.
 The company's cloud-based platform provides information on organizations and professionals to help users identify target customers and decision makers, obtain continually updated predictive lead and company scoring, monitor buying signals and other attributes of target companies, craft messages, engage through automated sales tools, and track progress through the deal cycle.